SatuSattr/simple-gmaps-scraper-api/README.md

 Lightweight Google Maps scraper API built with Node.js, Express, and Puppeteer Extra (Stealth).
 It returns only **name**, **address**, **latitude**, **longitude**, and **mapsUrl**.

+the background story of this project is originally comes from the not so detailed places point in [OpenStreetMap](https://www.openstreetmap.org/). but i remember i could just scrape the longitude/latitude coordinate of a certain location from Google and use that to place the pinpoint in OpenStreetMap.
+However, this project is not affiliated with OpenStreetMap, its purely my hobby projects, feel free to use for hobby purposes.

 ## Features

 - Fast list-mode scraping (no clicking results)